LattePandaTeam/Docs/content/delta_edition/connectivity.md

 ## WIFI

-Install the Wi-Fi antenna by plugging the round shaped end into the socket.
+Before connecting theWIFI，please install the Wi-Fi antenna by plugging the round shaped end into the socket.

+Then, surf the Internet!

 ![](https://i.imgur.com/sUjeWPb.gif)